 “Your beta HCG levels are elevated….?”
 It was more a question than a statement, and her voice trailed off like, listen, I don’t know what the hell is happening any more than you do, but you’re pregnant again, and do you know what causes that, and did you know it’s not in the water, and maybe you should lay off the together time for a while, and we’re going to need you to come in for an ultrasound, and what kind of wine are y’all drinking.
 I imagine that’s what she was thinking anyway.

-By the time I made it into the advanced imaging office for my scheduled ultrasound, I had stopped thinking good thoughts.
+By the time I made it into the advanced imaging office for an ultrasound, I had stopped thinking good thoughts.
 Or bad thoughts, for that matter.
 I thought no thoughts.
 After an ultrasound where neither Randy nor I looked at the screen a single time, the maternal-fetal medicine specialist sat with us, translating medical jargon into lay talk.
 The quiet had returned to this familiar room, but this time, in this season of thinking no thoughts, I didn’t care.

 “You’ve had a spontaneous reattachment of fetal cells, which are now growing unassisted by a viable fetus, and they are attacking your uterine wall, invading it and spreading like cancer.”